ILadis/homeapps/README.md

 ```

 ## Roborock
-Roborock is a simple web app that can be used to control a Xiamo Roborock vacuum cleaner.
+Roborock is a simple web app that can be used to control a Xiaomi Roborock vacuum cleaner.
 Only the most basic functionality is currently implemented.

 Required PHP extensions:
 - `sockets`: for accessing UDP stack